AmirSinaRZ/PerfectCircle/README.md

 # PerfectCircle

-A simple [libGDX](https://libgdx.com/) game that should try ro draw a perfect circle!
+A simple [libGDX](https://libgdx.com/) game that you should try to draw a perfect circle!